 Following on from World Alzheimer’s Day 2020, we wanted to discuss how diseases such as dementia and Alzheimer’s can affect individuals and answer those important questions that revolve around how to care and understand someone with a degenerative brain disorder.

 Dementia is currently the leading cause of death for both men and women in the UK, with Alzheimer’s disease and other dementias now accounting for more than 12% of all deaths.
 Yet just half (51%) of the public recognise that dementia can cause death according to Alzheimer’s Research UK.
-We look at some of the most commonly-asked questions around understanding and caring for someone with dementia.

 What is dementia?

 Dementia is a term used to describe several different degenerative disorders that trigger a gradual loss of brain function - thinking, remembering and reasoning.

 Alzheimer’s disease is the most common form of dementia, accounting for around 62% of all diagnosed cases.

 What treatments and research are available?

 Treatment such as Cholinesterase inhibitors and Memantine is available alongside research and development into finding a cure.
 An estimated 850,000 people in the UK are living with dementia, as are those closest to them.